Our Kids and the Colorado Drunk Driving Culture.

 After the workshop, parents were left with the importance of leading by example and how powerful it is to encourage a culture of zero tolerance towards drunk driving since this may be what creates a future of safety for all.

 Many efforts have been made to engage children in a healthy conversation about drunk driving.
-In Colorado, this discussion seems to be getting through since only last year a smart phone application that aimed to reduce drunk driving began being built by two entrepreneurial minded teenagers from Broomfield, Colorado.
+In Colorado, this discussion seems to be getting through since only last year a smartphone application that aimed to reduce drunk driving began being built by two entrepreneurial-minded teenagers from Broomfield, Colorado.

 The app is similar to Uber and Lyft.
 However, in this app, the customer’s vehicle is the one that is used to transport them.
-The app aims to address the problem of drunk driving by giving drivers a way to not only get home safe but to not have to think about picking up their car the next day either.
+The app aims to address the problem of drunk driving by giving drivers a way to not only get home safe but do not have to think about picking up their car the next day either.

-It is yet to be seen what 2018’s education efforts have in store, but certainly the energy that MADD and CSP are bringing to the discussion is inspiring.
+It is yet to be seen what 2018’s education efforts have in store, but certainly, the energy that MADD and CSP are bringing to the discussion is inspiring.